Syffe/docs/docs/source/conditions.rst

        repository organization.
        This only matches reviewers with ``admin``, ``write`` or ``maintain`` permission on the repository.
+   * - ``assignee``
+     - list of string
+     - The list of GitHub user or team login that are assigned to the pull request.
+       Team logins are prefixed with the ``@`` character and must belong to the repository organization.
    * - ``author``
      - string
      - The GitHub user or team login of the author of the pull request.